Morse-Bott cohomology from homological perturbation theory: Basic Example: Finite Dimensional Morse-Bott Cohomology

-Like the Morse case, the moduli spaces of parametrized gradient flow line from $C_i$ to $C_j$ is a zero set of a Fredholm operator over some Banach space $\cB_{i,j}$.
-The construction of $\cB_{i,j}$ was included in the appendix of \cite{frauenfelder2004arnold} as part of the Banach manifolds of the cascade construction, we review the construction briefly.
+Like the Morse case, the moduli spaces of \emph{parameterized} gradient flow line from $C_i$ to $C_j$ is a zero set of a Fredholm operator over some Banach space $\cB_{i,j}$.
+The construction of $\cB_{i,j}$ was included in the appendix of \cite{frauenfelder2004arnold} as part of the Banach manifolds of the cascades construction, we review the construction briefly.

 First we fix an auxiliary metric $g_0$ on $M$.
 Let $\gamma$ be a smooth curve defined over $\R$, such that